tensorflow/docs/site/en/programmers_guide/saved_model.md

 ### Performing the export

-To export your trained Estimator, call
-@{tf.estimator.Estimator.export_savedmodel} with the export base path and the `serving_input_receiver_fn`.
+To export your trained Estimator, call `tf.estimator.Estimator.export_savedmodel` with the export base path and the `serving_input_receiver_fn`.

 ```py